JoshuaSkootsky/poisson-help/README.md

 You may want to edit the Makefile to use your favorite, standards conforming C compiler.

+I also have a recompile.sh script to do the making for you.

 # Valgrind

 Check for memory leaks using Valgrind like this: